 Fortunately, Westport’s Human Services Department is on the case.

-Its annual Back to School program, offering supplies to eligible families, begins Monday (August 8).
+Its annual Back to School program, offering supplies to eligible families, is underway.

-The program provides gift cards to income-eligible families with children in the Westport schools.
-Families can then buy new backpacks and school supplies together.
+The program provides new backpacks and gift cards (Staples Office Supply, Walmart, Target) to income-eligible families with children in the Westport schools.
+Cash donations to the program are welcome too.

 Last year, 181 boys and girls received assistance.
 Director of Human Services Elaine Daignault estimated the number as equivalent to 10 classrooms of kids.